Allergic rhinitis is the way some people respond to outdoor or indoor allergens:

 People with allergic rhinitis, particularly those with perennial allergic rhinitis, may experience sleep-disordered breathing and daytime fatigue.
 Often they attribute this to allergy medication, but congestion may be the cause of these symptoms.
 People who have severe allergic rhinitis tend to have worse sleep problems, including snoring, than those with mild allergic rhinitis.

 Any chronic rhinitis, whether allergic or non-allergic, can cause swelling in the turbinates, which may become persistent (turbinate hypertrophy).
 The turbinates are tiny, shelf-like bony structures that project into the nasal passageways.
 They help warm, humidify, and clean the air that passes over them.
 If turbinate hypertrophy develops, it causes persistent nasal congestion and, sometimes, pressure and headache in the middle of the face and forehead.
 This condition may require surgery.

 Although allergic rhinitis is not considered a serious condition, it can interfere with many important aspects of life.
 Nasal allergy sufferers often feel tired, miserable, or irritable.
 Allergic rhinitis can interfere with work or school performance.

-A skin test is a simple method for detecting common allergens.
-Patients are usually tested for a panel of common allergens.
-Skin tests are rarely needed to diagnose milder seasonal allergic symptoms before a trial of treatment.
-The skin test is not appropriate for children younger than age 3.
+Allergy testing may be used to confirm an allergic trigger identified by symptoms.
+A skin prick test is a simple method for detecting common allergens.
+People are usually tested for a panel of common allergens.
+Skin tests are rarely needed to diagnose milder seasonal allergic symptoms before treatment is tried.
+Skin tests are not completely accurate and are not appropriate for children younger than age 3.

 The procedure is as follows: